 - Short telephoto lenses

 These lenses are often called portrait lenses because they are an ideal focal length for taking flattering photos of people.
 You can move in close and take images without distortion, or step back and include the entire figure without moving so far away.
 A 70mm or 80mm on a crop sensor camera or a 105mm on a full-frame are considered ideal for portrait photography.
-If your short telephoto is a prime lens, you get the additional benefit of wide apertures.
+If your short telephoto is a prime lens, you get the added benefit of wide apertures.
 Best of all these lenses, especially primes, tend to be reasonably priced.

 - Telephoto lens